DK5EN/MeshCom-BLE/README.md

 Infinte loops must be stopped by CRTL-C.
 Bluetooth stack needs a reset after a hard interruption.

-You need hardware, thtat supports the proper BLE protocol.
+You need hardware, that supports the proper BLE protocol.
 I used a RaspberryPi 5 with 8GB Ram, running raspian, basically Debian Bookworm.

 Disclaimer:
-This script is provided "as is", without warranty of any kind, express or implied.
+This scripts are provided "as is", without warranty of any kind.

-This is an educational script, that helps to understand of how to communicate to scan for Bluetooth devices
+These are educational scripts, that help to understand of how to communicate to scan for Bluetooth devices.

 About the Autor: Martin Stefan Werner
 CallSign: DK5EN
 Where to find: https://www.qrz.com/db/DK5EN
-Date last edited : 2025-03-06 11:35h
+Date last edited : 2025-03-24 21:26h

 License:
 This work is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.